Switzerland. The land of cows, Heidi, Toblerone and mountains. Especially mountains!

 After seeing the ice palace and buying postcards etc. we ventured out onto the snow and even saw some crazy para-gliders!

-Even that I didn’t feel completely well again until the next day, it was an experience I will never forget.
+Even though I didn’t feel completely well again until the next day, it was an experience I will never forget.
 There are even accommodation options up there!
-For more information and details of the train and the different starting points, have a look at the website here.
+For more information and details about the train and the different starting points, have a look at the website here.
 Happy travelling!